GiovanniCornejo/Moodipy/README.md

 ## Installation instructions

-### Required packages commands if the distribution not found in PYPI:
+### Required packages commands if the distribution is not found in PYPI:
 * screeninfo:
   * pip install screeninfo
 * spotipy